-If I'm at a conference in a new city breathing in toxins from car exhaust, flame retardants, or I am sleeping in a in mold-prone hotel rooms, I use niacin & sauna therapy to help my body free itself from & sweat out those toxins.
+If I'm at a conference in a new city breathing in toxins from car exhaust, flame retardants, or I am sleeping in a in mold-prone hotel rooms, I use niacin therapy & sauna sessions to help my body free itself from & sweat out those toxins.

 Scared of flushing?